magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 - `includeMetadata` _(**required**, string[])_: Array of metadata keys to include.
 See [here](#app-and-function-metadata) for available keys
 - `options` _(object)_:
   - `kind` _("app" | "function")_: Whether to retrieve App or Function metadata.
 If not provided, both are retrieved
-  - `includePrivate` _(boolean, default false)_: Whether to retrieve the user's private Apps and Functions.
-Only relevant when `identifier` specifies only the author and the author is the current authenticated user.
-Assistants should not allow Apps to set this to true

 **Returns:** a Promise that resolves to an array of objects with the keys specified in `includeMetadata`